 Why might I need a breast MRI?

-Breast MRI is most often used to look for and assess breast cancer.
-Some common uses for breast MRI include:
+Breast MRI is most often used to check for breast cancer.
+Some common uses for breast

 - Examining possible problem spots seen on a mammogram